jenkinsci/jetbrains-space-plugin/README.md

 You might occasionally want to trigger a Jenkins build by specifying a branch name or merge request number manually, instead of relying on the trigger.
 This is possible:
 * Make your Jenkins project parameterized (go to **Configuration** page and check the **This project is parameterised** checkbox);
-* Add **GIT_BRANCH** (if your Jenkins job is set up for triggering on branch updates) or **SPACE_MERGE_REQUEST_NUMBER** (if it is used for safe merges or triggered on merge request updates) string parameter;
+* Add the **GIT_BRANCH** (if your Jenkins job is set up for triggering on branch updates) or **SPACE_MERGE_REQUEST_NUMBER** (if it is used for safe merges or triggered on merge request updates) string parameter;
 * Run the build manually specify either the git branch name or Space merge request number.

-The build will run as if it has been triggered by the change in corresponding branch or merge request.
+The build will run as if it has been triggered by the change in the corresponding branch or merge request.

 ### Using Jenkins builds for safe merge